eliacunegatti/MOEIM/README.md

 Here we provide the main commands to use our codebase as well as reproducing the original results.

 ### Experimental setting 1
-To run MOEAIM (it runs on default with jazz dataset, to be changed using --dataset args):
+To run MOEAIM (it runs on default with jazz dataset, to be changed using --graph args):
 ```
 python influence_maximization.py \
     --model WC \